kubeflow/website/content/en/docs/pipelines/installation/overview.md

 Google Cloud Integrations
 :
   * A Kubeflow Pipelines public endpoint with auth support is **auto-configured** for you using [Cloud Identity-Aware Proxy](https://cloud.google.com/iap).
   * There's no current support for persisting your data in Google Cloud managed storages (Cloud SQL and Cloud Storage).
-Refer to [this GitHub issue](https://github.com/kubeflow/pipelines/issues/4356) for latest status.
+Refer to [this GitHub issue](https://github.com/kubeflow/pipelines/issues/4356) for the latest status.
   * You can [authenticate to Google Cloud with Workload Identity](/docs/gke/pipelines/authentication-pipelines/#workload-identity).

 Notes on specific features